 - 10. Install the gaterotor support.
 Carefully tilt the roller bearing end of the gaterotor support towards the suction end of the compressor.
 The compressor input shaft may have to be rotated to facilitate the installation of the gaterotor support. - 11.
 Install the roller bearing housing with a new O-ring.
 Tighten the bolts to the recommended torque value. - 12.
-Install the spindle with shims and O-ring, tighten bolts, see Appendix A. Measure the clearance between the shelf and blade.
+Install the spindle with shims and O-ring, tighten bolts, see Table A-1 or Table A-2 in Appendix A. Measure the clearance between the shelf and blade.

-Figure 5-45.
+Figure 5-47.
 Gaterotor Assembly Breakdown

-Figure 5-46.
+Figure 5-48.
 Gaterotor Thrust Bearing

 - 13. Check the clearance between the entire gaterotor blade and the shelf, rotate the gaterotor to find the tightest spot.
 It should be between 0.003-0.004" (0.076-0.102 mm).
 Make adjustments, if necessary.
 It is preferable to shim the gaterotor blade looser rather than tighter against the shelf. - 14.
 Once the clearance is set remove the spindle.
 Install new O-ring, apply Loctite 242 thread locker to the socket head cap screw clamping the thrust bearings to the spindle.
-Torque all bolts, see Appendix A. - 15.
+Torque all bolts, see Table A-1 or Table A-2 in Appendix A. - 15.
 Install side covers with new gaskets.
-Tighten bolts, see Appendix A. The unit can now be evacuated and leak checked.
+Tighten bolts, see Table A-1 or Table A-2 in Appendix A. The unit can now be evacuated and leak checked.